What is a Mashup Song? Are They Legal and What are the Best Songs?

 - the notorious xx – wait what

 - Black Gold – Tom Caruana

 Have you ever wondered what is the best mashup song ever?
 Well, it is practically impossible to list the very best mashups as there are just so many out there.
 The possibilities are quite literally endless and new amazing creations are being produced every single day.

 It is possible to list some of the most popular ones on the internet, however.
-This is perfect if you are in search of inspiration for your own or want to practice singing along to some of the best out there!
+This is perfect if you are in search of inspiration or want to practice singing to some of the best out there!

 “Love Me Like You Do” (Ellie Goulding) x “A Thousand Miles” (Vanessa Carlton)

 ￼The piano in A Thousand Miles has always been incredibly iconic, coupled with the haunting romance in Love Me Like You Do and you’ve got a hit!